-This service is available in Tasmania.
+This service is available to people with refugee backgrounds in Tasmania.

 According to the Australian Bureau of Statistics, people who do not speak English or are born overseas have less ability to make informed decisions about their health.
 This leads to poorer health outcomes for this group, compared with other people living in Australia.

 How we help

 Red Cross believes all people made vulnerable through migration, irrespective of their legal status; deserve to have their health, dignity and wellbeing protected.